PedroMiguelFerreira/elliot-alderson-cybersecurity-engineer/README.md

 **ii.**	As a returning visitor, I want to enjoy the references to/content about/external links to *Mr. Robot*’s universe again – I like the themeable customization of the website and how it makes me feel like a hacker and part of an exclusive and dangerous community, which is very exciting.

 a.
 The feedback from the fans of the TV show that visited the website and that I contacted provided very positive feedback.
-The content is considered to be entertaining (including the content that was completely fabricated by the creator of this website), original and believable (including the "serious" parts about Elliot Alderson as a normal, real-world cybersecurity engineer instead of a hacker).
+The content is considered to be entertaining (including the content that was completely fabricated by the creator of this website), original and believable (including the "serious" parts about Elliot Alderson as a normal, real-world cybersecurity engineer instead of a TV show hacker).
 The site was also considered to look professional enough to fool non-fans by a few visitors, which made the creator of this website a mildly happy man.

 #### **•	Frequent User Goals**